Conjunctions, or “joining words,” connect pairs or groups of words and clauses in a sentence.

 Subordinating Conjunctions: although, as, because, if, since, until, unless, while, when, though, whenever, whereas, whether

-Try Test-N-Teach with the Coordinating Conjunctions list.
+Try our conjunction game for kids, Test-N-Teach, with the Coordinating Conjunctions list.